While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 the 1940's and 1950's.
 Dorothea Tanning, after living in Paris for a time, currently resides in

-New York City at near 100 years old.
+New York City at nearly 100 years old.
 She last returned to Sedona in the late 1970's for a

 wedding at which point she also visited Helen Frye at the Wings of the Wind home.
 Jack and